Ghusn-Mhsen/Blockchain_Network/README.md

 ## Usage

-The blockchain network has the following endpoints:
+The blockchain network has the following functionality:

 ### Add Block with Data